MR901/posts/_posts/2025-09-01-jekyll-formatting-features.rst

 Custom HTML Integration
 -----------------------

-When Markdown or RST limitations are reached, custom HTML can be embedded:
+**When Markdown or RST limitations are reached, custom HTML can be embedded**

 .. raw:: html